sigmb/roomodes/README.md

 4. Brainstormer will create a docs/expandedRequirements.md file.
 Review the file.
 Make changes, if necessary.
 Re-run Brainstormer pointing the docs/expandedRequirements.md, if necessary.

-5. Change Roo Mode to Product Owner and start a task with this prompt
+5. Change Roo Mode to Project Brief and start a task with this prompt
 ```
 Help me structure my thoughts in @docs/expandedRequirements.md
 ```

-6. Product Owner will create a docs/projectBrief.md file.
+6. Project Brief will create a docs/projectBrief.md file.
 Review the file.
 Make changes, if necessary.

 7. Change Roo Mode to Maestro and create a task with this prompt
 ```